 Fiction – paperback; Penguin; 213 pages; 1994.

-“Watching” Felicia blindly going on her wild goose chase is difficult enough without having the menacing Mr Hilditch – a catering man in love with food – follow her every move.
+For the reader, following Felicia as she blindly goes on her wild goose chase is difficult enough without having the menacing Mr Hilditch — a catering man in love with food — shadow her every move.

 Without wishing to spoil the ending for anyone, I can say it is heartbreakingly sad, and some tissues might come in handy.